porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon/icon.guideline.md

 ## Look & Feel

-**All icons are built in an outline version, which is also the default state.
-The filled version is additional and not intended for every icon.** Currently we recommended "only" default icons are available for use.
-Individual project teams that require filled variants are welcome to contact us at any time.
+**All icons are built in an outline version, which is also the default state.** Individual project teams that require filled variants are welcome to contact us at any time.
 If a filled version is needed, has to be decided individually for each icon, according to content and purpose.

 ### Squircle element and Porsche Next typeface